Do you ever think about your "internal flora and fauna"?

 As you would expect, changes occur naturally in response to our age, diet and environment.
 This is one of the reasons why eating different foods in a different country can lead to stomach upsets.
 We simply don’t have the local – for want of a better word – internal “flora and fauna” needed to efficiently deal with them.

 In addition, a growing number of medications have been found to affect the balance of beneficial and opportunistic microorganisms, leading to other problems.
 The best known of these are antibiotics, which clear many of the beneficial bacteria from the Digestive System, leading to an overgrowth of Candida.
-However, it’s also been found that many other medications have a similar effect including those for Depression, high blood pressure and heartburn as well as the contraceptive Pill.
+However, it's been recently found that many other medications have a similar effect including those for Depression, high blood pressure and heartburn as well as the contraceptive Pill.

 What other health problems are being linked to these imbalances?